 Tapirs like to hang around waters, frequently swimming to the bottom to cool off, feeding on underwater vegetation and hiding from predators.
-The numbers of these endangered animals were reduced due to habitat loss and hunting for meat and hide.
+The numbers of these endangered animals of Costa Rica rain forest were reduced due to habitat loss and hunting for meat and hide.
 They have powerful jaws to defend themselves from several predators, but they are generally shy.
 There is more information available about the tapirs here.

 The jaguar is a stalk-and-ambush predator who is at the top of the food chain.
 It is the 3rd largest cat in the world.
 They’re distinguished from other cats by the spots on their skin that look like roses.